squidsoup/kiwipycon-2016-youngcoders/students.md

 ![](assets/images/create-door.png)

-3. Select *File > New* in IDLE to open a new editor window.
+3. Select *File > New File* in IDLE to open a new editor window.

 4. Type in the following code: